Frequently Asked Questions

 Yes!
 Please use our Tax ID #: 47-4034630

 Where is my money going?

-When you donate to Dance 2B Free your money goes toward operational expenses, travel/room & board, and director’s salary.
+When you donate to Dance To Be Free your money goes toward operational expenses, travel/room & board, and director’s salary.
 It costs about $400 per inmate to certify as a dance teacher, and $5000 per prison to cover teacher training expenses.

-How are the inmates benefitting from Dance 2B Free?
+How are the inmates benefiting from Dance To Be Free?